-SUNY Orange is one of 30 two-year community colleges that comprise part of the State University of New York, the largest comprehensive university system in the United States, educating more than 360,000 students in more than 7,500 degree and certificate programs on 64 college and university campuses, and online through Open SUNY.
-SUNY students and faculty across the state make significant contributions to research and discovery, resulting in approximately \$1 billion of externally-sponsored activity each year.
-There are more than 3 million SUNY alumni worldwide.
+SUNY Orange is one of 30 two-year community colleges that comprise part of the State University of New York, the largest comprehensive university system in the United States, educating nearly 460,000 students in more than 7,500 degree and certificate programs on 64 college and university campuses, and online through Open SUNY.
+SUNY students and faculty across the state make significant contributions to research and discovery, resulting in nearly \$1 billion of externally-sponsored activity each year.
+There are 3 million SUNY alumni worldwide.